Featured Webinar: Simplify Compliance Workflows With New C/C++test 2024.2 & AI-Driven Automation Watch Now

 Practical Benefits of Service Virtualization

 Of course, we’ve just scratched the surface here.
 There are many benefits of deploying service virtualization in your organization.
-Businesses that have adopted the cutting-edge testing practice of service virtualization report fewer defects, better test coverage, greater test execution rates, and dramatically less time spent testing.
+Businesses that use service virtualization report fewer defects, better test coverage, greater test execution rates, and dramatically less time spent testing.